-The first line of treatment for IBS includes general measures such as:
+The 1st Step in IBS treatment includes general measures such as:

 - implementing diet and lifestyle changes, which may be associated with symptoms,

 - establishing an effective relationship between the patient and their health care provider.

 Connections between food and health has been known for centuries, but there is increasing interest regarding how diet and nutrition affect gastrointestinal (GI) function and symptoms.
 This interest has largely been focused on using dietary changes to treat IBS.
 In patients with IBS, up to 2/3 of patients report increased GI symptoms after meals.